ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

     - Commented out the following Supabase services as they are not currently used: `realtime`, `functions`, `imgproxy`, `analytics`, and `vector`.
     - Essential services remain active: `studio`, `kong`, `auth`, `rest`, `storage`, `db`, `meta`, and `supavisor`.
 - **Active Decisions**:
-    - **Frontend Framework:** Next.js/React (`frontend-2`) is now the primary frontend.
+    - **Frontend Framework:** React with Vite is now the primary frontend, in a single consolidated directory.
-        - **Rationale Summary**: Chosen for its robust ecosystem, full-stack capabilities (App Router, Server Components, API Routes), built-in optimizations, and to address challenges/preferences over the previous Vue.js approach.
+        - **Rationale Summary**: Chosen for its lighter footprint, better alignment with project complexity and team skillset, and improved maintainability with a single codebase.
     - **Backend Strategy:** Hybrid approach.
 Use Next.js server features for standard web backend logic.
 Use Supabase Edge Functions for privileged operations/transformations.
 Use a separate FastAPI service *later* for advanced Python analytics. *(See [systemPatterns.md](mdc:memory-bank/systemPatterns.md#5-backend-implementation-strategy-when-to-use-what) for detailed guidance on choosing the correct implementation location).*
     - Using Poetry for backend Python dependency management.
     - Using npm for frontend Node.js dependency management.